wacncontent/CustomizeTool/output/articles/multi-factor-authentication/multi-factor-authentication-sdk.md

 ## Download the Azure Multi-Factor Authentication SDK

 There are two different ways that you can download the Azure Multi-Factor Authentication SDK.
-Both are done via the Azure portal.
+Both are done via the Azure Management Portal.
 The first is by managing the Multi-Factor Auth Provider directly.
 The second is via the service settings.
-The second option requires either a Multi-Factor Auth Provider or an Azure AD Premium license.
+The second option requires either a Multi-Factor Auth Provider or an Azure MFA, Azure AD Premium or Enterprise Mobility Suite license.

-### To download the Azure Multi-Factor Authentication SDK from the Azure portal
+### To download the Azure Multi-Factor Authentication SDK from the Azure Management Portal

-1. Sign in to the Azure Portal as an Administrator.
+1. Sign in to the Azure Management Portal as an Administrator.
 2. On the left, select Active Directory.
 3. On the Active Directory page, at the top click **Multi-Factor Auth Providers**
 4. At the bottom click **Manage**